 C Specification

-To request a timestamp, call:
+To request a timestamp and write the value to memory, call:

 // Provided by VK_KHR_synchronization2